-Advisor Mr. Kiely

-After school activity which focuses on creating plays and teaching students to become actors.
-They hope for more plays, attend theaters and other activities.
+Advisor Mr. Kiely After school activity which focuses on creating students to become actors.
+They hope for more plays, attend theaters and other other activities.
 Meetings are Thursdays at lunch in B-8.
 PRENCH CLUB --

-Advisor Ms. Dawson

-Students learn about modern France.
+Advisor Ms. Dawson Students learn about modern France.
 Members are the key to excitement.
-Money goes toward trips to San Francisco to see French movies, operas and to taste French food in an elegant setting.
+Money goes toward trips to French movies, operas and to taste French food in an elegant setting.
 See Mrs. Dawson in F-3.
-GERMAN CLUB --
+GERMAN CLUB -- include: Spanish Camp festivals, movies, and dinners.
+Biweekly in P-4.

-Advisor Mr. McHan

-Designed to increase erest in the German interest in language, to culture and members make their OWD club shirts, go iceskating, celebrate Germany's Oktoberfest, and and travel to Europe Germany.
+Advisor Mr. McHan Designed to increase interest in the German culture and language, members make their own club shirts, go ice-skating, celebrate Germany's Oktoberfest, and travel to Europe Germany.
 Money are raised by selling Gummi Bears, and catalogue gifts.
 Lunch meetings in E-3.
-SPANISH CLUB -- possible activities include: Spanish Camp, festivals, movies, and dinners.
-Biweekly in F-4.
-VIETNAMESE CLUB --Advisor Mr. Webb

-Advisor Mr. Sanchez

-The Spanish "Travel" Club aims for fascinating trips to Mexico and Spain, using money from dances, selling candy-grams, and Some many projects.
+SPANISH CLUB -Advisor Mr. Sanchez The Spanish "Travel" Club aims for fascinating trips to Mexico and Spain, for fascinating using money from dances, selling candy-grams, and many projects.
+Some

+Advisor Mr. Webb Advisor Mr. Webb

+Members engage in

-Members engage social activities that enhance and enrich high school experience.
-They sponsor dances, field trips and volleyball tournaments.
-Second and fourth Wednesdays of each month at lunch time in WILDERNESS ADVENTURERS is Mr. Stuefloten and Ms. Quail
+social activities that

+enhance and enrich the

+high school experience.
+They sponsor dances, take field trips and have have volleyball tournaments.

+Second and four

+Wednesdays of each mo fourth on month at lunch time in WILDERNESS ADVENTURERS

+CLUB --Advisors Mr. Stuefloten and Ms.Quail